scavasoft/aws-cdk-api-gateway-proxy-to-s3/README.md

-# CDK example - How to serve S3 contents through an API gateway proxY?
+# CDK example - How to serve S3 contents through an API gateway proxy?